The Future of Open Education at MIT/Harvard

 Hasn’t this been done?

 Something not too far from this was the original value statement of both OCW and edX.
-Disappointingly, OCW has failed to update their course contents in -10-15 years (the average release year of every class from courses 1-10 is 2008) and only open-source around 30 classes a semester, even when thousands of classes were online during COVID (not a single person on the team is an MIT alum, just bureaucratic administrators).
+Disappointingly, OCW has failed to update their course contents in -10-15 years (the average release year of every class from courses 1-10 is 2008 and only open-source around 20 new classes a semester for an annual budget of ~$3M, even when thousands of classes were online during COVID (not a single person on the team is an MIT alum).

-edX made many beautiful, high quality intro courses, but recently sold itself and its content to a for-profit institution – many classes are only accessible on a certain cadence, and we expect many to be paywalled.
-Because of the insanely high quality bar, each class is takes several months for a several person team to produce at that quality – it’s worth it, but is slow and doesn’t work at massive scale.
+edX made many beautiful, high quality intro courses, but recently sold itself and its content to a for-profit institution 2U that just went bankrupt.
+Even if it wasn’t in a dire financial situation, many classes are only accessible on a certain cadence, and we expect many to be paywalled.
+Because of the insanely high quality bar, each class is takes several months for a several person team to produce at that quality – it’s worth it and fills a valuable niche in open education, but is slow and doesn’t work at massive scale.

 Unfortunately, the vast majority of OCW content is missing a significant portion of materials, and classes are not realistically learnable.
 We analyzed 600 classes on OCW from courses 1-10, including all of the computer science courses: the average release year was 2008, only 55% the classes had any lecture notes or slides, less than 10% had lecture videos, and less than 30% of them had any problem sets.

 MIT classes like Strang’s 18.06, MIT’s CS systems classes, or the Missing Semester are intentionally iterated to be high quality — well laid out, self-driven, and complete with high quality lecture notes, videos, and exercises.
-How can we reproduce this type of joyful experience for every class that MIT offers, even the ones offered only once?
-How can we create a culture where students around the world share their best education materials as widely as possible, so we can curate the highest quality education on the planet and make everyone a true expert in their desired fields?
-Can we uphold the values of open source and openness in the spirit of Aaron Schwartz and Alexandra Elbakyan, without angering administrators?
+Can we reproduce this type of joyful experience for every class that MIT offers, even the ones offered only once?
+Can we create a culture where students and professors around the world share their best education materials as widely as possible?
+Can we use these to curate the highest quality education on the planet and make everyone a true expert in their desired fields?
+Can we uphold the values of open source and openness in the spirit of Aaron Schwartz and Alexandra Elbakyan, but without angering administrators?

 Professors are often hesitant to open-source courses, due to surprising reasons.
 The main one is that tenure is decided based on 3 factors: committee participation, in-person teaching, and research output – open source content can only have negative externalities in terms of reputation.
 Many professors that we talked to are reluctant to put their videos online for a variety of additional reasons including insecurity, reputation risk-averseness, privacy, mismatched expectations over quality, and live attendance concern.
 One way we address a subset of these concerns, which has shown promise, is to avoid live lectures to begin with – we can instead encourage students to take textbook-quality notes of lectures, which professors are usually okay putting online.